Geography

 At Saint Augustine Webster Catholic Voluntary Academy, our Geography curriculum is based on a desire to provide our children with knowledge and understanding of our rich and diverse community and the world within which we live.
 Teaching in Geography is linked to a clear progression of skills and development of knowledge rooted within the National Curriculum.
 Children will be introduced to a wide range of maps, atlases and globes, including computer mapping to enable them to locate countries and their features.
 Over time children will develop an extensive knowledge of our local area, the country in which we live, and the wider world.
 With high expectations for all, we promote support for each child to enable them to collect, analyse and present information about key physical and geographical features of the world.

 The Geography curriculum teaches children to respect the cultural diversity of our world and our school community.
-As humans can have significant effects on our physical world, we aim to provide children with opportunities to learn about the impact that our choices have upon the future of our planet.
+As humans can have significant effects on our physical world.
+We aim to provide children with opportunities to learn about the impact that our choices have upon the future of our planet.

 Learning in geography is linked into other curriculum areas, particularly History, ensuring it becomes an integral part of all learning.